Safadi Lecture 2023

 Mark Siegler

-Lindy Bergman Distinguished Service Professor of Medicine and Surgery
+Lindy Bergman Distinguished Service Professor Emeritus of Medicine and Surgery

 Julian Solway